bread-modular/website/content/modules/13-low.md

     price: 10
     productId: price_1QyWq5DOvwMyUDfcg0HxSomd
 size: base
+inputs:
+  - shortname: "AUDIO"
+    description: "Main audio input to be filtered"
+  - shortname: "GATE/CV"
+    description: "CV or GATE input to trigger the Low Pass Gate"
+  - shortname: "V+"
+    description: "3.3V outlet (this is not an input, but can be fed to CV input to act as a low pass filter)"
+  - shortname: "NC"
+    description: "Not connected"
+  - shortname: "NC"
+    description: "Not connected"
+outputs:
+  - shortname: "AUDIO"
+    description: "Filtered audio output"
+  - shortname: "AUDIO"
+    description: "Filtered audio output"
+  - shortname: "AUDIO"
+    description: "Filtered audio output"
+  - shortname: "AUDIO"
+    description: "Filtered audio output"
+  - shortname: "AUDIO"
+    description: "Filtered audio output"
 ---

 This is an analog low pass gate incorporating Vactrols.
 It uses 2nd order RC filter as the core of the circuit.